-You can federate your on-premises environment with Azure Azure Active Directory (AD) and use this federation for authentication and authorisation.
-This sign-in method ensures that all users authentication occur on-premises.
+Active Directory Federation Services (ADFS) is a Single Sign-On solution developed by Microsoft and provides users with authenticated access to applications that are not capable of using Integrated Windows Authentication (IWA) through Active Directory (AD).
+Take a look at this link to see various options that are possible for Integrating Azure Active Directory with on-Premise Active Directory.
+You can federate your on-premises environment with Azure Azure Active Directory (AD) and use this federation for authentication and authorization.
+This sign-in method ensures that all user authentication occurs on-premises.
 This method allows administrators to implement more rigorous levels of access control.

 Federation using Microsoft’s Active Directory Federation Services (AD FS) allows Azure AD to pass authentication requests from service providers such as Office 365 and back to your on-premises AD to provide a single sign-on experience to SaaS applications for your users.
 This provisioning of user identities from on-premise AD forest to Azure AD is currently handled by Azure AD Connect, previously it was handled by Directory synchronisation (DirSync).